lmammino/judo-heroes-2/README.md

  - `build:dev:watch`: build the dev package in watch mode (listen for changes and re-build immediately)

- ## Want to know more about Node.js, React and Universal Javascript?
+ ## Want to know more about Node.js, React and Universal JavaScript?

- If you want to know more about Universal Javascript and improve your application even more (e.g. by adding Universal Data Retrival using REST APIs) I definitely recommend to read the chapter Universal JavaScript for Web Applications on my book [Node.js Design Patterns Second Edition (Packt)](https://www.nodejsdesignpatterns.com/):
+ If you want to know more about Universal JavaScript and improve your application even more (e.g. by adding Universal Data Retrival using REST APIs) I definitely recommend to read the chapter Universal JavaScript for Web Applications on my book [Node.js Design Patterns Second Edition (Packt)](https://www.nodejsdesignpatterns.com/):

  [![Node.js Design Patterns Second Edition by Mario Casciaro and Luciano Mammino](https://cdn.scotch.io/22/v1m65E8Te2tboZO7MvOA_book-cover-nodejs-design-patterns.png)](https://www.nodejsdesignpatterns.com/)